I know it’s called “liquid gold,” but did you know you could actually sell breast milk for cash?

 There will be some potential buyers who will suddenly cancel their orders after you’ve prepared everything for shipping.

-The American Academy of Pediatrics do not recommend sharing or selling of breast milk between two people due to the potential hazards of infection.
+While buying and selling breast milk is legal, The American Academy of Pediatrics does not recommend sharing or selling breast milk between two people, especially strangers, due to the potential risk of contamination.
+The FDA is also against giving babies donated breast milk from the internet due to this same reason.

-There are multiple causes of infection, such as dirty containers, non-sanitized hands during handling, sick breastfeeding mom and so on.
-The buyer has no way of knowing if the milk he/she bought is free from bacteria.
+The buyer has no way of knowing if the milk they bought is free from bacteria.

-This isn’t common knowledge, but breast milk changes every day to meet the ever-changing needs of a baby.
+It isn’t common knowledge, but the chemical and biological makeup of breast milk changes every day to meet the ever-changing needs of a baby.

-This is also the reason why breast milk for 12-month-olds may look differently to the colostrum you saw at the start of your breastfeeding journey.
+This is the reason why breast milk for 12-month-olds looks different from the colostrum you saw at the start of your breastfeeding journey.

 Every mom has a different breastfeeding journey.